Cross Country (CrossCountry)

 We were involved in discussions with the DfT as they negotiated the direct award with the current operator.
 We continue to press for the outcomes for passengers we believe this contract should deliver, including promoting the benefits of potential targets for passenger satisfaction.
 We set out our proposals for the direct award outlining the high level issues we think should be considered.

-Towards the end of 2015 we carried out research to explore passengers’ current experiences and aspirations for the future and we will be publishing the findings soon.
+Towards the end of 2015 we carried out research to explore passengers’ current experiences and aspirations for the future.

 To view our National Rail Passenger Survey reports or to access these and our appeal complaints data through our Data Explorer tool, please click on the links below: